Jasvneet/Jasvneet/README.md

-# Jasvneet Kaur

 ## Full Stack Developer | Software Engineer

 ### About Me
 ***

 Hello there!
-I'm Jasvneet, I have experience in full-stack development, designing intuitive user interfaces, and building backend systems.
+I have experience in full-stack development, designing intuitive user interfaces, and building backend systems.
 With each project, I strive to create clean, efficient, and scalable code while adhering to industry best practices.

 I thrive in collaborative environments and enjoy working with diverse teams to bring ideas to life.
 I believe in the power of technology to make a positive impact on our world, and I'm excited to be part of the ongoing digital transformation.